Inapproximability of the Tutte polynomial of a planar graph: Proving inapproximability

 Our starting point is the following problem. \decisionprob{\textsc{Planar cubic Maximum Independent Set}.} {A cubic planar graph $G$ and a positive integer $K$.} {Does $G$ contain an independent set of size at least $K$?}

 \begin{lemma} \textsc{Planar cubic Maximum Independent Set} is \textup{NP}-complete. \end{lemma}

 \begin{proof} This problem is essentially the same as ``Node cover in planar graphs with maximum degree~3'', which was shown to be NP-complete by Garey and Johnson~\cite[Lemma~1]{GJ77}.
-Firstly, the complement of a minimum node (or vertex) cover in a graph is a maximum independent set.
+First, the complement of a minimum node (or vertex) cover in a graph is a maximum independent set.
 Thus Garey and Johnson's problem is the same as ``Maximum independent set in a planar graph with maximum degree~3''.
 So we just need to show that we can transform a planar graph with maximum degree~3 into a cubic graph in such a way that the size of a maximum independent set changes in a controlled way.

-It is easily checked that there is a (unique) planar graph~$T$ with degree sequence $(1,3,3,3,3,3)$.
+It is easily checked that there is a (unique) simple planar graph~$T$ with degree sequence $(1,3,3,3,3,3)$.
+See Figure~\ref{fig:T}.

 Denote by~$r$ the unique vertex of degree~1.
 Given a planar graph with maximum degree~3, we can form a planar cubic graph by attaching (via vertex~$r$) the appropriate number of copies of~$T$ to the deficient vertices.
 It is easily checked that each copy of~$T$ increases the size of a maximum independent set by~2. \end{proof}

 We will use the following variant of {\textsc{Planar cubic Maximum Independent Set}.} This variant will help us to maintain planarity in our constructions. \decisionprob{\textsc{Planar stretched cubic Maximum Independent Set}.} {A graph $G$ which is the 3-stretch of a cubic planar graph $H$ and a positive integer $K$.} {Does $G$ contain an independent set of size at least $K$?}